AndersSchmidtHansen/Abathur/README.md

 ### Summoning Abathur

-To install Abathur on your system, have Node / NPM installed beforehand along with Gulp along with the Ruby gem `sass` (`$ gem install sass`) and simply clone this repo to your system:
+To install Abathur on your system, have Node / NPM installed beforehand along with Gulp and the Ruby gem `sass` (`$ gem install sass`).
+Then simply clone this repo to your system:

 ```
 $ git clone git@github.com:AndersSchmidtHansen/Abathur.git Abathur